yanli-bnu/yanli-bnu.github.io/research/index.md

 <img src="../assets/images/research.png" alt="Alt text" width="800"/> <br>
 Current research projects:
-* Forests and cloud interaction
+* Forests and cloud interactions
-* Climate impact of wind and solar farms
+* Climate and ecological impacts of wind and solar farms
-* Crop response to extreme climate in the USA
+* The coupling of human and natural systems